×

 3. The Debt Avalanche Method

-With the debt avalanche method, you focus on identifying the debt with the highest interest rate and paying that off first.
+With the debt avalanche method, you focus on identifying high interest debt first.

 Once you have identified the debt with the highest interest rate, you need to use all your extra cash to pay more than the minimum balance required on this debt.
 After settling this debt, you move on to the next debt with the highest interest rate until you have settled all your debts.